-- (1) A pertinent concern is whether the collision notification will interfere with nearby active transmissions.
+1) A pertinent issue is whether the collision notification will interfere with nearby active transmissions.
 This will certainly be true when the interferer's receiver (R1) is close to the notification sender (R).
 Nevertheless, the small size of the notification permits various possibilities for efficient recovery.
-When it interferes, the short window of bit errors can be repaired by a scheme like PPR, as if its a small burst of fading loss.
-PPR is an effective scheme to cope with fading, and can handle errors due to notification as well.
+When it interferes, the short window of bit errors can be repaired by a scheme like PPR, as if it is a small burst of fading loss.
+PPR is an effective scheme to cope with fading and can handle errors due to notification as well.
 Alternatively, the packet may be augmented with just enough error correcting codes to recover from the notification-sized errors [3].
 Finally, observe that 802.11 ACKs can also induce errors at a nearby receiver, much like CSMA/CN's collision notifications.
 They only differ in the kind of topologies they impact.
+We will later evaluate these impacts in Section IV.
+Also note that under CSMA/CN, a receiver first correlates with a preamble.
+Only upon strong correlation, it inspects bit confidence values for detecting a collision.
+A collision notification is simply a signature without any preamble.
+Therefore, a collision notification does not cause cascading collision notifications.

-We will later evaluate these impacts in Section 4. - (2) Another question is what happens when two transmitters send to the same receiver?
-Receiver locks on to the transmitter that starts first, and while decoding its bits, simultaneously searches for a second preamble.
+2) Another question is what happens when two transmitters send to the same receiver?
+The receiver locks on to the transmitter that starts first, and while decoding its bits, simultaneously searches for a second preamble.
 On detecting the second transmitter's preamble, and confirming collision, it sends a collision notification.
-Both transmitters listen for the common receiver's notification and abort their transmissions. - (3) Since the detection of collision, and notification, depend on signatures, how many distinct signatures do we need for
+Both transmitters listen for the common receiver's notification and abort their transmissions.

-CSMA/CN approach to work correctly?
+3) Since the detection of collision and notification both depend on signatures, how many distinct signatures do we need for the CSMA/CN approach to work correctly?
 The number of signatures in the network varies as a function of the number of nodes because the signature effectively identifies the recipient of the data frame (or transmitter of the notification).
 Hence, the required signature space is O(n).